-I am a writer with roots in evolutionary anthropology and a deep curiosity in the dynamics of the human psyche.
+I am a researcher, writer and speaker with roots in evolutionary anthropology and a deep curiosity in the dynamics of the human psyche.
 The questions that engage me are,

 - What makes us who we are?